-Highway and surface treatments
+Toll highway and surface treatments

 Tolling system

 Toll plaza structure

 Other assets

+6 years

+3 to 9 years

+13 years

 10 years

 The Highway 104 Western Alignment Corporation Act, which authorizes the collection of tolls, states that toll collection will cease upon complete payment of all cost and liabilities relating to the facility.
 As such, the useful life of each asset is estimated based on the utility of each asset to the Corporation.